jekyll/minima/_posts/2021-05-13-competitive-programming.md

 I hope to attain the rank of Master on Codeforces, which has a nice yellow color for the title.

 I have met quite several people from competitive programming.
 I am still in contact with two of the people I participate FBHack with.
-There are a few people who reached out to me through my Leetcode and Codeforces profile, and I had meaningful conversations with them.
+There are a few people who reached out to me through my Leetcode and Codeforces profile, and I had some meaningful conversations with them.

 I am proud to call competitive programming my hobby.
-Even after I start my first role, I will continue probably with at least the weekly Leetcode contests for a while.
+Even after I start my first role, I will continue probably with at least the weekly Leetcode contests.